Abraham González (governor): Family

 As with Francisco Madero, the scion of one of the richest landowning families in Coahuila and also educated abroad, Abraham González had suffered under the favoritism of Porfirio Díaz's political system.
-In Chihuahua, the dominant political clique was the Terrazas-Creel family, which had vast land holdings and strong political connections to Díaz.
+In Chihuahua, the dominant political clique was the Creel-Terrazas family, which had vast land holdings and strong political connections to Díaz.
 González "was unable to hold out against the competition of the large haciendas, primarily those belonging to the Terrazas-Creel clan."
 After Madero wrote his book, The Presidential Succession of 1910 and the political movement of elites against Díaz's election grew, González became the head of the Anti-Re-electionist Club in Chihuahua.

 Political career

 González was one of the main leaders of the Maderista Junta Revolucionaria Mexicana, the movement which opposed the re-election of dictator Porfirio Díaz in 1910.
 González was president of the Benito Juárez Anti-Re-electionist Club and met with Francisco Madero in Chihuahua.
 At the time, Madero had not yet chosen his running mate, and when González asked who he preferred, Madero said Francisco Vázquez Gómez.
 González declared for Vázquez Gómez.
 When Madero issued his Plan de San Luis Potosí, calling for rebellion against Díaz after the fraudulent 1910 election, he counted on González, among others, to rise up.

 During the early phases of the Revolution, González was appointed provisional governor of the State of Chihuahua in October 1910 by Francisco Madero.
 After the success of the Madero revolution in 1911, González was appointed interim governor in June 1911, pending elections.
 He was elected governor in his own right in August 1911.

 In October 1911, González obtained a leave of absence, approved by the Chihuahua legislature, from the office of governor so that he could serve on Madero's cabinet in Mexico City.
 On November 6, 1911, he was sworn in as the Minister of Internal Affairs (Secretaría de Gobernación).
 As one of the Madero cabinet ministers who had served in the revolution against Díaz, González was a target of the conservative press.
 He served in this capacity until February 1912, when he returned to Chihuahua due to the seriousness of the Pascual Orozco rebellion against Madero.
 He served as governor of the state until his arrest and murder by officials of the Victoriano Huerta regime in March 1913.